 Complications of Aging with Cerebral Palsy

-Cerebral palsy is a childhood motor disability and as individuals age, motor impairments can affect their growth, posture, and mental health.
+Cerebral palsy is motor disability that begins before birth, during birth or in early childhood.
+As individuals age, these childhood motor impairments can continue to affect their growth, posture, and mental health.
 Therefore, it’s essential to seek early management for complications and minimize their progression.

 Below, we’ll go over some of the most common outcomes of aging with cerebral palsy.